Vision and Mission

 Multidisciplinary internationally trained staff

-The Center has collaboration agreements with many national and international professionals such as archaeologists, conservators, architects, heritage specialists, art historians and geologists forming a multidisciplinary team.
+The center,has collaboration agreements with many national and international professionals such as archaeologists, conservators, architects, cultural heritage specialists, art historians and geologists forming a multidisciplinary team.

-Cypriot driven, the center’s international collaboration team aims to educate, prevent the destruction and misuse of archaeological material and provide services such as heritage sans frontiers.
+Cypriot driven, the center's international collaborative team aims to provide services such as education and cultural heritage to prevent the destruction and abuse of archaeological materials.

 The Center has a field station located in Tatlısu/Akanthou village providing accommodation space and a research lab and offices.